hafslundnett/hdd-style/README.md

 ## Documentation

-This project has a 'showoff' website of what is currently available.
+This project has a 'docs' website of what is currently available.
 To start this demo environment do you need to have `node` and `npm` installed.

-You can spin up the 'showoff' website by running:
+You can spin up the 'docs' website by running:

-`npm run showoff`
+`npm run docs`

 ## Code of conduct